GosuKitten/StardewValley_BirthdayMail/README.md

 Thanks to Nurio from Stardew Valley Community Forums for grammatical and phrasing corrections and minor code cleanup help: http://community.playstarbound.com/members/nurio.638130/

 # Legal:
-* You may use this code without explicit permission as long as you credit the original creator (Kathryn Hazuka)
+* You may use this code without explicit permission as long as you credit the original creator.
-* If you would like to add this mod to a bundle, please contact me first and credit the original creator (Kathryn Hazuka)
+* If you would like to add this mod to a bundle, please contact me first and credit the original creator.